OpenAPITools/openapi-generator/samples/client/petstore/android/httpclient/docs/StoreApi.md

 Find purchase order by ID

 For valid response try integer IDs with value &lt;&#x3D; 5 or &gt; 10.
-Other values will generated exceptions
+Other values will generate exceptions

 ### Example